 The Facilities Maintenance Technician pathway at Pickens Technical College gets you ready to perform all the duties of a trusted facility tech at almost any building.
 These skills include performing inspections, preventative maintenance, basic repairs, and more on both residential and commercial buildings.

-There are two main career paths for facilities maintenance technicians that are loaded with opportunity, especially in Colorado, where both companies and individuals are investing more in property.
+There are two main career paths for facilities maintenance technicians that are loaded with opportunities, especially in Colorado, where both companies and individuals are investing more in the property.
 One path is working on residential buildings.
 Usually, technicians work with property management companies, working on rented spaces for people and ensuring that residents of various properties are safe and comfortable.